The Joyful Almanac - April

 And for the bees, who need no patron saint but deserve one — April is when the bumblebee queens, having emerged from hibernation in March in various states of indignation, are now at full, magnificent industry.
 Frenzied, purposeful, moving through the apple blossom and the crab apple and the wildflowers with a focus that shames us all.
 They are not distracted.
 They are doing the one important thing.
 In this, they are correct.

-Full Moon in Libra — The Pink Moon
+Full Moon in Scorpio — The Pink Moon

 April's full moon rises in Libra: the sign of balance, beauty, and connection.
 Which feels almost too appropriate for the month of Easter tables and picnic blankets and evenings that stretch longer than expected and that nobody wants to end.